 Every year after the holiday season is over, I always find myself craving simple food.
 After all those weeks of indulging in cookies, cakes, and desserts of every kind along with luscious, rich appetizers and huge dinners, I just want something easy.
 And good.
 And simple.
-Simple like Red Beans and Rice.
+Simple like New Orleans Red Beans and Rice.

 Red Beans and Rice Tradition